nyyos/nyy-kernel/DRIVERS.md

         └── USBDevice (your USB device)
 ```
 ## Driver matching
-# Driver Catalogue
+# Driver Catalog
-Independent from the IO Registry exists the IO Catalogue, storing information about available drivers and loading+probing them on demand.
+Independent from the IO Registry exists the IO Catalog, storing information about available drivers and loading+probing them on demand.
 It is responsible for matching Nubs to Drivers etc.

 # Future plans
 In the (not near) future I want to implement automatic driver matching/loading, possibly inspired by Apple's Info.plist in their KEXTs.
-Drivers should register to the Catalogue automatically, eventually being unloaded aswell again.
+Drivers should register to the Catalog automatically, eventually being unloaded aswell again.